OpenOLAT/OpenOLAT-docs/sites/manual_how-to/docs/purpose_of_groups/purpose_of_groups.md

 * learners stay in the common group **over several courses**
 * learners stay in the shared group **for a longer period of time**
-* creation of the group by the administrator/supervisor
+* creation of the group by the administrator/coach
 * **no** group membership by **self-booking**

 **Tools in OpenOlat:**

 * virtual classrooms (BBB, Microsoft Teams, Zoom, among others).
 * module curriculum
-* module OrganizationUnits
+* module organizations
 * group tools
 * shared calendars
 * common forum